Free Things to Do in Belize City

 Get outside and explore without spending a dime.

-Marine Parade Waterfront Walk Free
+Marine Parade Boulevard Walk Free

 Budget-Friendly Extras